-Question: What is the best needle to use for my hand woven fabric?
-The yarn I use is a rayon/cotton seed and I am not sure which needle is the best.
+Question: What is the best needle to use for my handwoven fabric?
+The yarn I use is a rayon/cotton seed.

-Answer: Hand woven fabric… wonderful!
-A SCHMETZ Universal needle is the needle of choice when working with cotton and rayon.
+Answer: A SCHMETZ Universal needle is the needle of choice when working with cotton and rayon.
 Another needle type to use is the SCHMETZ Microtex which has a sharp point.
-Whether you use a Universal or a Microtex, if the fabric is average weight, use size 80/12.
+Whether you use a Universal or a Microtex, if the fabric is of average weight, use size 80/12.

 Question: Which single machine needle is best for sewing very thin, very lightweight, stretch material that won’t skip stitches?

 Answer: If the fabric has Lycra or Spandex, use a Stretch 75/11.
 Other options are Jersey or Universal.

 Question: How much difference is there between the 75/11 size embroidery and quilting needles?
 Can I use one or the other for both my quilting and my embroidery projects or is it best to use the one specifically for that project?

 Question: I have been trying to sew French terry fleece, so I have broken two needles and bent four.
 I have tried Jersey/Ball Point, Stretch, and Universal.
 I have also tried both a Janome and a Brother machine.
 What needle do you recommend as the French terry fleece seems to be brutal on them?